fernandoprass/fputils/README.md

 # FPUtils
-FPUtil is a Nuget package for Visual Studio that contains a set of extensions, utilities, and a response class.
+FPUtil is a Nuget package for Visual Studio that contains a set of extensions, security, response, and fluent validation classes.

+## Library

-## Extensions
+### Extensions
 - DateTimeExtension
     - FirstDayOfMonth() - Return the first day of the mounth for a given date
     - DaysInMonth() - Return the number of days in the mounth for a given date